eitsupi/neo-r-polars/tests/testthat/_snaps/as_polars_series.md

       !
 Passing Polars expression objects to `as_polars_series()` is not supported. i You can try to:
       * evaluate the expression with `pl$select()`;
-      * use `!!!` if the input is a list or a vector of expressions or column names.
+      * use `!!!` on the input if the function uses dynamic-dots.

 ---